 Just 15 minutes of prep and these tiny shortbread cookies will supply you with a mouthful of Valentine's Day munchies!
-Pack up these Cupid Bites for a sweet teachers’ treat!
+Pack up these Cupid Bites sprinkle cookies for a sweet Valentine treat!

 Here we are again with yet another variation of these fun little festive shortbread bites.
 You saw them first as "BOO!
 Bites" during Halloween, then "Jingle Bell Bites" for Christmas.
 I absolutely love making these because they are super quick and totally fun to gift when you bag them up and stuff them into a cute mug.
 This is what we'll be gifting to Judah and Simon's teachers on Thursday.
 (Try to picture the cookies in clear baggies inside the mugs.)

 On another note, we haven't talked much about life lately.
 Last week, my Facebook newsfeed blew up with statuses about the Parenthood finale.
 I'm now intrigued.
 A few years ago, I watched the first few episodes but when others mentioned how much they cried over what seemed every episode, I decided the depressing show just wasn't for me.
 Fast forward a couple of years and now I'm hearing about how redeeming and wonderful the show is/was!